Abruptio

-Abruptio is a 2023 American horror film featuring lifelike puppets written, edited, and directed by Evan Marlowe.
-Marlowe also served as director of photography.
-Produced by Barry Finlayson, Kerry Marlowe, Martin White, and Susan Finlayson, the film stars James Marsters, Christopher McDonald, Jordan Peele, Robert Englund, and Sid Haig in his final film before his death on September 21, 2019.
+Abruptio is a 2023 American adult puppet horror film written, edited, and directed by Evan Marlowe.
+Produced by Kerry Marlowe, the film stars James Marsters, Hana Mae Lee, Christopher McDonald, Jordan Peele, Robert Englund, and Sid Haig in one of his final films before his death on September 21, 2019.

-Abruptio had its world premiere online at the Santa Monica Film Festival on January 17, 2023.
+Abruptio had its world premiere online at the Santa Monica Film Festival on January 17, 2023, prior to its theatrical release by Anchor Bay Entertainment on September 27, 2024.